Carolina Panthers vs. Atlanta Falcons NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - Carolina's games this year have hit the over five times in 12 opportunities (41.7%).

-- Carolina is 1-2 against the spread and 1-2 overall in games when it records more than 27.7 points.
+- Carolina is 1-2 against the spread and 1-2 overall in games when it puts up more than 27.7 points.

-- In games that Carolina picks up over 367.1 yards, the team is 3-1 against the spread and 3-1 overall.
+- Carolina is 3-1 against the spread and 3-1 overall when the team piles up more than 367.1 yards.

 - The Panthers have turned the ball over eight more times (20 total) than the Falcons have forced a turnover (12) this season.